akyolog/nifi-cluster/README.md

 - Support for Apache Nifi 2.x --> Open
 - Performance --> Open
-- Installation comfortable & reliable --> Open but the installation guide is not reliable to follwo as one needs to do a lot of additional resaerch/google research in order to get the cluster up and running.
+- Installation comfortable & reliable --> Open but the installation guide is not reliable to follow as one needs to do a lot of additional resaerch/google research in order to get the cluster up and running.
 - Configuration comfortable & reliable --> Open